AnnikaStein/SkewbSkills/README.md

 (because it can only read and use the scrambles provided in the form mentioned earlier).

 # Credits
+As I am just starting out Python (and PyQt5), I had a lot of input from various online sources.
-I learned a lot from [this playlist](https://www.youtube.com/playlist?list=PL1FgJUcJJ03uO70zDLDF3oaTu6s2QLOPa) by Parwiz Forogh.
-I also used [this project](https://github.com/enkore/qt-stop-watch.py/blob/master/qt-stop-watch.py) by enkore to get the stopwatch running.
+I learned a lot from [this playlist](https://www.youtube.com/playlist?list=PL1FgJUcJJ03uO70zDLDF3oaTu6s2QLOPa) by Parwiz Forogh and also used [this project](https://github.com/enkore/qt-stop-watch.py/blob/master/qt-stop-watch.py) by enkore to get the stopwatch running.
 Also thanks to Mattheo de Wit, who created a similar (but web-based) [application!](https://yutu58.github.io/?fbclid=IwAR2cVMBE9LneUZ1J0XpDWPcTV2XjGsCDmXmTCIu4qhWUh7EJIDhA-f0eNTY)
+This was a big influence on how the L2L-Trainer should work.

+When reading the LICENSE doc, you might find out that you are not only free to use the program, but also the source code.
+This is to ensure everyone can learn something, of course I appreciate every suggestion for improvement!